 While we don’t have many details about the crash, we do know that the driver lost control of their vehicle while trying to merge onto the freeway.
 Vehicles traveling at high speeds may have more difficulty navigating roadways.
 In this case, the wet roadway may have been a factor in the additional three vehicles crashing.

 Seek the help of a car accident attorney

 If you or a loved one was injured in a collision because of the negligence of another, contact a personal injury lawyer to discuss your legal rights.
 Let an experienced car accident attorney fight for the full compensation that you deserve.
-It is not uncommon to receive a settlement from the insurance company that is five to ten times larger with the help of a lawyer.
+It is not uncommon to receive a settlement from an insurance company that is five to ten times larger with the help of a lawyer.
 Call the personal injury lawyers at Tario & Associates, P.S. in Bellingham, WA today for a FREE consultation!
-We have been representing residents of Whatcom County, Skagit County, Island County and Snohomish County since 1979.
-You will pay nothing up front and no attorney fees at all unless we recover damages for you!
+We have been representing residents of Whatcom County, Skagit County, Island County, and Snohomish County since 1979.
+You will pay nothing upfront and no attorney fees at all unless we recover damages for you!